shabnamhasani/FSR/README.md

 ## Content description
 * Code: contains scripts related to the implementation of all the approaches in this paper.
-It contains two subfolder namely RQ1 and RQ2.
+It contains three subfolder namely RQ1, RQ2, and Supplementary Code.
 As the name suggests, RQ1 contains code related to the BERT-based Language Models implemented for answering RQ1 and RQ2 contains code for BiLSTM and Keyword Search baseline models.
+Supplementary Code contains subsidiary codes, including: content crawler, scripts for creating the box plots and data frame of the classification reports.

 * Evaluation Results: contains two subfolder namely RQ1 and RQ2.

-    * RQ1 includes Precision, Recall and F-Score for the BERT variants classification results, along with the model hyperparameters and statistical significance tests of comparing BERT base approach against these BERT variants.
+    * RQ1: includes Precision, Recall and F-Score for the BERT variants classification results, along with the model hyperparameters and statistical significance tests of comparing BERT base approach against these BERT variants.

-    * RQ2 includes BiLSTM hyperparameters and statistical significance tests of comparing our approach against baselines.
+    * RQ2: includes BiLSTM hyperparameters and statistical significance tests of comparing our approach against baselines.

-* Data: contains datasets
+* Data: contains datasets including qualitative data derived from qualitative coding and evaluation data annotated by third-part annotators.

 ### Instructions to run the proposed algorithms

-* How to run the program
+* Create a python environment with the packages listed in: FSR/Code/RQ1/Requirement.txt
-* Step-by-step bullets
+* Open the environment and proceed to FSR main folder, FSR/Code/RQ1/BERTbase.py

 code blocks for commands